RainEggplant/chatgpt-telegram-bot/README.md

 ## 🎉 v2 released!

 > 🔔 **NOTICE (Feb.
+17, 2023)**: According to [one of the maintainers](https://github.com/waylaidwanderer/node-chatgpt-api#updates) of the reverse proxy servers, OpenAI has patched this method.
+So you have to either use the browserless Official API with official models (which costs money), or use the browser-based solution.

+> 🔔 **NOTICE (Feb.
 15, 2023)**: We have release the v2.0.0 of this bot, which supports both [browserless](https://github.com/transitive-bullshit/chatgpt-api) and [browser-based](https://github.com/transitive-bullshit/chatgpt-api/tree/v3) APIs.
 You can switch between the two APIs at any time using the config file.
 Additionally, we have refactored the codebase to make it more maintainable and easier to extend.
 >
 > For old users, you will need to switch from the `.env` file to json files under the `config/` folder.